-Statistical analysis of maize germplasm
+Statistical analysis

 All grain physical quality tests were performed in duplicate, and the mean value was analyzed statistically.
-Analyses of variance (ANOVA) using a one-factor model without replications were done for each trait and for each group of genotypes (CEAPOIU, 1968), as well as Pearson's correlation coefficients were computed to express the relationship among characters.
+Analyses of variance (ANOVA) using a one-factor model without replications were done for each trait and for each group of genotypes (Ceapoiu, 1968).
+Pearson's correlation coefficients were computed to express the relationship among characters.

-RESULTS
+RESULTS AND DISCUSSION